-If you do not have a domain name for your website, we can develop your website on our test server until it is time to make it a live site.
+If you do not have a domain name for your website, I can develop your website on my test server until it is time to make it a live site.

-We are happy to consult with you on name choices, to start a free registry account for you, and to secure and work with any number of domain names you want.
-We will turn it over to you after your SEO website has been developed and launched.
+I am happy to consult with you on name choices, to start a free registry account for you, and to secure and work with any number of domain names you want.
+I will turn it over to you after your SEO website has been developed and launched.

 A few things to keep in mind when registering your new domain names: